 I held a brief meeting with Mr. Femi Adesina, Senior Special Adviser, Media & Publicity to the President at the Presidential Villa on Thursday, May 26, 2016.
 I presented to him short and long-term technology proposals to advance the CHANGE agenda of the Federal Government.

-I could not have chosen a better place to round-up my May-June 2016 business trip to Nigeria than to visit one of my IT homes and to my colleagues at NNPC Information Technology Department where I was warmly received by Inuwa Danladi, the Group General Manager.
+I could not have chosen a better place to round-up my May-June 2016 business trip to Nigeria than to visit my colleagues at NNPC Information Technology Department where I was warmly received by Inuwa Danladi, the Group General Manager.

 Mr. Dean Taylor, Owner of Computer Guyz, the foremost Computer Repair Company in Antioch, California and I are here dissecting a “baby” Computer: Raspberry Pi 3, which I brought from Istanbul - Turkey to USA.
 The “baby” is what we are holding in our hands and its case is on my left hand.
 This is a sure candidate for the implementation of eLearning in all schools in Nigeria.

 I’m working at home with the Raspberry Pi 3 baby computer that I nicknamed “MOYO” (I rejoice) in memory of late Auntie Moyo, the youngest of my late grandmother’s children.
 “Moyo” is a Single Board Computer; 1.33GHz; 2GB RAM; 85x56x17mm; Bluetooth and runs on Linux.